This is a guest post written by Laura Lewis. Please see her bio at the end of the post. Thank you, Laura for such a great post!

-The letters from Pickton contained startling insights into his mind, and showed a clear case of what a Jungian psychologists called a ‘Jehovah complex’, as Pickton’s ramblings and rants about his victim’s ‘evil ways’ reflect the statements that he would work himself into a rage before he killed.
+The letters from Pickton contained startling insights into his mind.
+They showed a clear case of what Jungian psychologists called a ‘Jehovah complex,’ as Pickton’s ramblings and rants about his victim’s ‘evil ways’ reflect the statements that he would work himself into a rage before he killed.

-As of today, Pickton still remains in jail, and hopefully, will stay in his cell until the day he dies.
+Today, Pickton remains in jail, and hopefully, will stay in his cell until the day he dies.

 About the Author

 Laura Lewis is a true crime enthusiast and a blogger.
 Her fascination with true crime began during her teens, when she read a journalistic account of the Fred and Rose West case.
 Her blog, lauloulew.wordpress.com covers a range of cases and she readily welcomes reader suggestions on cases they’d like to see covered.